petarturukalo/micro-guitar-tuner/README.md

 voltage ripple and noise introduced by the display ruins the operation of the mic.
 Also ensure the ground path back to the battery does not use the mic's ground pin, as from testing it introduces noise into the ADC.

-TODO confirm the above is still the case with the new sparkfun boost? (should be)

 TODO show fritzing of all connections